bonicim/bonicim.github.io/index.md

 Hello my name is [Mark](mailto:mark@markbonicillo.com).

+I'm a Seattle native, born and raised in the Lake City and Capitol Hill neighborhoods.
+I'm also a former Marine who's returned back to Seattle after six years on the East coast or overseas.

-I'm a former Marine turned MBA turned Software Engineer in Seattle.
-I like to swim and lift.
+I like to run, crossfit, and swim.
-My hobbies include playing the piano, listening to jazz, and reading non-fiction books in science, tech, psychology, and behavioral economics.
+My hobbies include the piano, jazz, and reading non-fiction books in science, tech, psychology, and behavioral economics.
 Currently, my favorite writer is [Cheryl Strayed](http://www.cherylstrayed.com/tiny_beautiful_things_114549.htm).

-I'm also a Seattle native.
-I work at a [bookstore](https://www.amazon.com)